sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 ## Changelog

 **Admin and Site Enhancements (ASE) v1.0.0** was released on October 17, 2022.
-Since then, there have been **72 _point_ releases** (e.g. 1.1.0 ) and **108 _patch_ releases** (e.g. 4.9.1).
+Since then, there have been **73 _point_ releases** (e.g. 1.1.0 ) and **108 _patch_ releases** (e.g. 4.9.1).

 Each **_point release_** usually corresponds with the addition of one new module/feature.
 Each module/feature usually is the equivalent of one (or more) single-purpose plugin.
 Each **_patch release_** usually contain one or more bugfix or improvements to existing modules/features.

 [**Upgrade to ASE Pro**](https://www.wpase.com/chnlg-to-web) now.
 Lifetime Deal (LTD) available.

-### 7.2.1 (2024.08.05) - ASE Free and Pro
+### 7.3.0 (2024.08.12) - ASE Free and Pro

+* **[NEW in Free and Pro] Disable Components >> Disable Smaller Components >> Disable Lazy Load**: Disable lazy loading of images that was natively added since WordPress v5.5.
+Props to [@boxhamster](https://wordpress.org/support/users/boxhamster/) and [@masvil](https://wordpress.org/support/users/masvil/) for [suggesting this](https://wordpress.org/support/topic/feature-request-disable-wp-core-lazy-loading/).

-* **[IMPROVED in Free and Pro] Utilities >> Password Protection**: password-protected pages will now be marked with `noindex` to prevent "duplicate – from user not as canonical set up" warning in SEO reports, e.g. by google.
-Props to Christian S. for [suggesting this](https://wordpress.org/support/topic/how-to-set-passwort-protection-page-noindex/).
+* **[IMPROVED in Free and Pro] Content Management >> SVG Upload**: will now properly display SVGs uploaded using another plugin, e.g. SVG Support.
+Props to [@tomislo](https://wordpress.org/support/users/tomislo/) and [@ingarb](https://wordpress.org/support/users/ingarb/) for [reporting the issue](https://wordpress.org/support/topic/svg-issues-4/#post-17933277) which prompted this improvement.

-* **[IMPROVED in Pro] Content Management >> Custom Content Types >> Custom Field Groups**: the number field now supports decimal values.
-Props to Philippe G. for prompting the improvement.
+* **[IMPROVED in Free and Pro] Content Management >> Content Order**: will now work with non-public post types as well.
+Props to Robert G. for prompting this improvement.

-* **[IMPROVED in Pro] Admin Interface >> Admin Logo**: enable the use of an image URL hosted on another site as the logo image.
-Props to Bayley S. for suggesting this improvement.
+* **[IMPROVED in Pro] Log In | Log Out >> Login Page Customizer**: enable use of the site icon as the login page logo.
+Props to Ron R. for suggesting this improvement.

-* **[FIXED in Free and Pro] Admin Interface >> Hide Admin Notices**: fix for notices coming from "Stock Sync with Google Sheet for WooCommerce" and "Stock Sync with Google Sheet for WooCommerce Ultimate" plugins not being hidden.
-Props to Manish S. for reporting the issue and facilitating the troubleshooting process.
+* **[CHANGED in Pro] ASE Settings Export**: the "live site URL" field value will be emptied when exporting ASE settings.
+This will prevent "Reading >> Search engine visibility >> Discourage search engines from indexing this site" from being auto-checked, since the site the settings is being imported into will likely have a different URL than the original live site URL.
+Props to Val J. for prompting this change.

-* **[FIXED in Pro] Content Management >> Media Categories**:
+* **[FIXED in Pro] Content Management >> Media Categories**: improve the fix in in v7.2.1 for layout issue as reported by Marcellus J. Will now cover more scenarios.
-  * **fix a conflict with WP to Buffer plugin** causing the plugins list page to show hidden modals.
-Props to Riza A. for reporting the issue in detail.
-  * **fix CSS layout issue with WP 6.6** and greater when viewing the media library.
-This happens when both "Clean Up Admin Bar >> Remove the Help tab and drawer" and "Enhance List Tables >> Show file size column in media library" are checked.
-Props to Marcellus J. for reporting the issue.

 * **[TRANSLATION in Free and Pro]** ASE is now translated into 20 languages:
   * **Added new/improved translation** for:
-    * ASE Free: Hungarian, Korean, Brazilian Portuguese, Slovak, Vietnamese
+    * ASE Free: Arabic, Dutch, Brazilian Portuguese, Slovak, Swedish, Vietnamese
-    * ASE Pro: Hungarian, Brazilian Portuguese, Slovak, Vietnamese, Chinese
+    * ASE Pro: Danish, Brazilian Portuguese, Slovak, Vietnamese
+  * **More strings have been internationalized**. @Translators, please visit the respective project pages for the Free and Pro versions to translate the new strings, if you havent' done so already.
+  * **Interested to help translate or improve the translation?** Please go to [https://translate.wpase.com](https://translate.wpase.com) for more info.
   * **Chinese (China)**: ASE Free and Pro (completed).
 Props to [@bricksvip](https://profiles.wordpress.org/bricksvip/) et al.
   * **Portuguese (Brazil)**: ASE Free and ASE Pro (completed).
 Props to [Dennis F.](https://profiles.wordpress.org/dnn/), [denisgomesfranco](https://profiles.wordpress.org/denisgomesfranco/), [Denison C.](https://profiles.wordpress.org/denisoncarlos/) and [@ofmarconi](https://profiles.wordpress.org/ofmarconi/).
   * **Hungarian**: ASE Free and Pro (completed).
 Props to [R. József G.](https://profiles.wordpress.org/radicsjg/) et al.